 In her book, ‘Rare Encounters with Ordinary Birds’, naturalist Lyanda Lynn Haupt said, -

 “Birds will give you a window if you allow them.
-They will show you secrets from another world– fresh vision that, though it is avian, can accompany you home and alter your life.
-They will do this for you even if you don't know their names– though such knowing is a thoughtful gesture.
+They will show you secrets from another world– a fresh vision that, though it is avian, can accompany you home and alter your life.
+They will do this for you, even if you don't know their names– though such knowing is a thoughtful gesture.
 They will do this for you if you watch them.”

 We resonate with her view and assert that once you are in the Kumarakom Backwaters observing the varied birds and noting their behaviours, you will experience a rare joy amidst the serene green backwaters of Kerala.
 Your souls might cherish an altering experience.
-Let Kumarakom Bird Watching be one of your bucket lists of travels of a lifetime.
+Let Kumarakom Bird Watching will be one of your bucket lists of travels of a lifetime.